sizeof-dario/termgci/code/colour/README.md

 [^1]: These are just **some** examples, obtained via **personal** testing, so they could be inaccurate and they're not exhaustive at all.
 [^2]: Trying to use a colour from an unsupported set results in it getting approximated to its closest match in the biggest supported set.
-[^3]: Command Prompt, Windows PowerShell, PowerShell Core and PowerSHell 7.
+[^3]: Command Prompt, Windows PowerShell, PowerShell Core and PowerShell 7.
 [^4]: Only for foreground colours.